 The winners will be invited to present their work at EANS2020 in Belgrade, 18 - 22 October 2020.

-Submissions for the 2020 Aesculap EANS Research Prize are now open!
+Submission for the 2020 Aesculap EANS Research Prize is closed.

 The deadline for submissions is 10th December 2019.